Probing the large-scale structure with 21cm-galaxy cross-bispectrum: Estimates from simulations and forecasts for upcoming cosmological surveys: Bispectrum estimates from simulations

 where $\mathcal{L}(\mathcal{D}|\theta,\mathcal{M})$ $\Pi(\theta,\mathcal{M})$ and $\mathcal{P}(\mathcal{D},\mathcal{M})$ are the likelihood, prior, and Bayesian evidence, respectively.
 Here, we use a multivariate Gaussian likelihood.
 The log-likelihood is given by

 where $\mu$ is the model prediction and $\Sigma$ is the covariance.
 The covariance is estimated from the data using the 50 independent realizations.
-We use a uniform prior and the prior ranges are $b_{1,\rm HI}\epsilon[0,10]$, $b_{1,\rm Gal}\epsilon[0,10]$, $b_{2,\rm HI}\epsilon[-10,10]$ and $b_{2,\rm Gal}\epsilon[-10,10]$.
-We restrict the model fitting upto $k_1 = 0.31~\text{Mpc}^{-1}$ as the standard perturbation theory is only expected to hold for weakly non-linear scales.
-We estimate the bias parameters for different data sets quoted in the Table~\ref{tab:bias_parameters}.
+We use a uniform prior, and the prior ranges are $b_{1,\rm HI}\epsilon[0,10]$, $b_{1,\rm Gal}\epsilon[0,10]$, $b_{2,\rm HI}\epsilon[-10,10]$ and $b_{2,\rm Gal}\epsilon[-10,10]$.
+We restrict the model fitting upto $k_1 = 0.31~\text{Mpc}^{-1}$ as the standard perturbation theory is only expected to hold for weakly nonlinear scales.
+We estimate the bias parameters for different datasets quoted in the Table~\ref{tab:bias_parameters}.
 To sample the posterior distribution, we utilized the Markov Chain Monte Carlo (MCMC) approach.
 We employed the publicly available affine-invariant MCMC sampler \texttt{emcee}\footnote{\url{https://emcee.readthedocs.io/en/stable/}}~\citep{emcee_2013}.

-In the Figure~\ref{fig:bias_fit_corner_plot}, we show the estimates of the parameters $\{b_{1,\rm HI}, b_{2,\rm HI}, b_{1, \rm Gal}, b_{2,\rm Gal}\}$ obtained from first five data sets listed in Table~\ref{tab:bias_parameters}.
-In addition, we also show 1D marginalized constraints on $b_{1,\rm HI}$ and $b_{2,\rm HI}$ for all datasets.
+In Figure~\ref{fig:bias_fit_corner_plot}, we show the estimates of the parameters $\{b_{1,\rm HI}, b_{2,\rm HI}, b_{1, \rm Gal}, b_{2,\rm Gal}\}$ obtained from the first five datasets listed in Table~\ref{tab:bias_parameters}.
+In addition, we also show 1D marginalized constraints on $b_{1,\rm HI}$ and $b_{2,\rm HI}$ for all datasets in Figure~\ref{fig:b1_b2_bias_for_diff_dataset}.
 The parameters $b_{1,\rm HI}$ and $b_{2,\rm HI}$ are degenerate, and the bispectrum alone cannot constrain these parameters.
 The $B_{\rm HI,HI,HI}$ is able to provide tighter constraints on $b_{1,\rm HI}$ and $b_{2,\rm HI}$ only in combination with $P_{\rm HI}$ (see \citet{Yankelevich_2018} for galaxy bispectrum).
 Different datasets contain different combinations of the cross-bispectrum, and all combinations show slightly different mean estimates for the bias parameters, but these estimates are within their error bars.